 - Understanding how innovation and enterprise can best be taught and encouraged (in technical, creative and social contexts).

-As Programme Director of Innovation & Enterprise, Richard is responsible for the innovation & enterprise courses and units of study within the School.
+As Programme Director of Entrepreneurship & Innovation, Richard is responsible for the entrepreneurship & innovation courses and units of study within the School.
 Programmes are offered at the postgraduate level.
 All teaching programmes focus on Problem-Based Learning utilising 'real' and current business engagements.
 Businesses or entrepreneurs interested in participating in the programme are welcome to contact Richard with ideas.

-Richard is Co-Director of the Innovation & Entrepreneurship Research Group.
+Richard is Co-Director of the Entrepreneurship & Innovation Research Group (EIRG).
 Other research group memberships include Organisational Discourse, Strategy and Change Group (ODSCG), the Sustainable Management of Organisations Group (SMOG) and the CEMS Innovation, Creativity and Entrepreneurship Faculty Group.

 Richard organizes and advises a number of outreach activities, including the Sydney Genesis business plan competition, the joint initiative with the University of Economics and Business, Vietnam National University and University of Battambang, Cambodia (Building Female Entrepreneurial Skills for Small to Medium Enterprises (SME) in ASEAN Countries), Remote and Rural Enterprise (RARE) and the Vivid Sydney Creative Industry Advisory Group.